Vox (website)

-Vox (from Latin vōx 'voice') is an American news and opinion website owned by Vox Media.
-The website was founded in April 2014 by Ezra Klein, Matt Yglesias, and Melissa Bell, and is noted for its concept of explanatory journalism.
+Vox (from Latin vōx 'voice') is an American news and opinion website owned by Lupa Systems.
+The website was founded in April 2014 by Ezra Klein, Matt Yglesias, and Melissa Bell as part of Vox Media, and is noted for its concept of explanatory journalism.
 Vox's media presence also includes a YouTube channel, several podcasts, and a show presented on Netflix.
 Vox has been described as left-leaning and liberal.